fdcl-gwu/RTX-Documents/uav-build-guide.md

 If multiple components need a 5V, consider using a small breadboard that you can plug things in to.

 ## Step 6: Mounting Jetson and connecting wires.
 Using a 3D printed mount, attach the jetson to the top of the frame.
 Make sure not to pierce the underside of the Jetson with any screws that may be protruding from the top of the frame.
 The only constraint when mounting the jetson is that you can reach the pin row with all the wires that need to be plugged into it.
+Also, you will need to create a male XT60-to-barrel adapter so that the Jetson can be powered from the battery.
+You can use the same barrel that the Jetson Orin Nano comes with.

-The IMU will have a preset BAUD rate and frequency.
-The BAUD rate is either 230400 or 115200, and can be determined my using the VN100 software (ask Maneesh).
-Or, if you're lucky, it was written on the IMU itself in permanent ink by a former FDCL lab member.
+IMU Connections:
 From | To
 ---|---
 IMU 5V | 5V regulator "+"